django-webpack/django-webpack-loader/README.md

 ### Compiling the front-end assets

 You must generate the front-end bundle using `webpack-bundle-tracker` before using `django-webpack-loader`.
-You can compile the assets and generate the bundles by running `npx /webpack --config webpack.config.js --watch`.
+You can compile the assets and generate the bundles by running `npx webpack --config webpack.config.js --watch`.
 This will also generate the stats file.
 You can also refer to how `django-react-boilerplate` configure the [package.json](https://github.com/vintasoftware/django-react-boilerplate/blob/master/package.json) scripts for different situations.

 > This is the recommended usage for the development environment.
 For usage in production, please refer to [this section](#usage-in-production)